 - Cooked with some inexpensive pantry staples.

-- Antioxidants, fiber, and a good source of plant-based protein, which is low-fat and free.
+- Antioxidants, fibre, and a good source of plant-based protein, which is low-fat and free.

 - Naturally, vegan and gluten-free.

-- It can be easily customized to your liking.
+- It can be easily customised to your liking.

 Perfect for meal prep and leftovers.
-In the meantime, the flavors develop, and with little effort, it is as if it has simmered all day.
+In the meantime, the flavours develop, and with little effort, it is as if it has simmered all day.

 Health Supporters of Black Bean Soup.